lmazure/GitLabInjector/README.md

 The schema of the YAML file is defined in [schema.yaml](./schema.yaml).

-The pointers between entities (e.g. to set a label on an issue) are using `id`s.
-The pointed entities must always be defined before the pointing entity.
+The references between entities (e.g., to set a label on an issue) are using `id`s.
+A referenced entity must always be defined before the referring entity.
+Otherwise, the reference cannot be created; in this case, a warning `Xxx id='yyy' not found in xxx map` (e.g.,, `Label id='unknown' not found in label map`) is logged.

 [example.yaml](./example.yaml) is a sample file.